-Prague to Dresden: along the Elbe with dream nights in luxurious castles and palaces
+Prague to Dresden: along the Elbe with dream nights in luxurious castles and palaces with four stars

 The special feature of this scenic tour is the overnight stays along the Elbe: you will spend the nights in luxurious castles or palaces.
 You will spend the night in spacious rooms or suites.
 Most castles have beautiful wellness areas, where you can relax at a very high level at the end of the day.
 All hotels have excellent restaurants with very good chefs who know how to prepare a wonderful meal.
 The extensive wine lists are filled with excellent wines.
 For this reason, the trip is offered without half board.
 Here you see the first two noble addresses: